BioTomateDE/DiscordMassRedact/README.md

 6. Open a terminal and navigate to the folder where the downloaded/built program is located.
 7. Run the program by typing
    `./discord-mass-redact YOUR.DISCORDTOKEN C:/Users/YourUsername/Downloads/package/ some-deletion-mode`.
-   > You should replace the arguments with your discord token,
+   > You must replace the arguments with your discord token,
-   > the correct path to your discord data export and your desired mode.
+   > the correct path to your discord data export and your desired mode respectively.
    > Type `./discord-mass-redact --help` for more information.
 8. The program should function properly now.
    It might take a while to edit all messages because Discord has a slow rate limit